UBC-MDS/P2P_Loan/README.md

    cd p2p-lending-risk-analysis
  ```

-#### OPTION 1: Using environment.yml option
+#### Option 1: Using environment.yml option

 This is the recommended method to set up the environment that can allow you to run the file

 1. Create the Conda environment:

  ```bash
     conda env create -f environment.yml
  ```

 2. Activate the environment:

  ```bash
     conda activate loan_risk522
  ```

 3. Verify the environment setup using this.

 ```bash
 python -c "import pandas as pd; print('Environment set up successfully!')"
 ```

-#### OPTION 2: Using the Docker Container Image
+#### Option 2: Using the Docker Container Image

 To use the containerized environment for this project, follow these steps if it is your first time.